Sign in or start a free trial to avail of this feature.

 And we can see that we have all five boxes on top of each other again.
 I'll now separate them out by dragging off the top.

 Let's now take a look at distribution.
 For my organization chart, I'd like four boxes distributed across the page with one box as a CEO at the top.
 So I'll let this be my CEO box, and these remaining four boxes, my Senior Management Team.

 Let's select these four boxes and we'll Align Middle.

 To distribute these four boxes evenly across the page, then simply click Distribute Horizontally.

-I'll select the box at the top of the page, and to rotate this box, simply drag the green circle that lies at the top of the object.
+And we know of the correct positions for our four boxes.
+Let's now take a quick detour to Object Rotation.
+I'll select the box at the top of the page, and to rotate this box, drag the symbol that lies at the top of the object.

-To rotate in discreet increments, just hold the Shift button when you're rotating.
+To rotate in discrete increments, just hold the Shift button when you're rotating.

 We can also rotate multiple objects at the same time.
 Let's select all of the objects, and simply rotate one of the objects, and we can see that all of the objects then rotate together.

 Next, we're going to look at formatting each of these objects.
 Again, we can select all of the objects at the same time, and to give each of them no fill, let's just select No Fill.